OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 Within each structure, the steps taken are:

-### 1. Identify the next structure to work on
+### 1. Identify the next structure in eForms to work on
 In the eForms documentation for the section, read the table at the beginning of the section, which lists all the Business Terms used.
 Read the occurrence symbol for that BT to ensure that it is relevant in the section context.
+Document this in a comment in the XSLT file.
 Check that the order matches with the element order defined in the eForms schema.

 ### 2. Check the Annex spreadsheet for Form relevance